I’M AVAILABLE!

 • He needs his ears cleaned several times a week.

-• His skin can get yeasty, so we bathe him twice a week when necessary.
+• His skin can get yeasty, so he requires more regular bathing.

 *Adoption fee covers vaccinations, spay/neuter, microchip, all medical care, and transportation from Korea to the US.
 For more information on the adoption process and fee, visit how to adopt.